 Dear Toggl Hire, how do I work on my employer branding in a five-person startup with a shoestring budget?

-We’ll get to that in a minute – let’s discuss another important concept first.
+We’ll get to that in a minute, because we’ve been there ourselves.
+Let’s discuss another important concept first.

 What is the Employer Value Proposition and how to measure it?